tarwn/lessthandot-hugo/blogs/content/posts/2011-06-05-finding-duplicates-interesting-twist.md

-SameVals as (select * from (select *, COUNT(ID) over (partition by ColValue) as cntSame from UnPvt) X where cntSame &gt;=2), DupRecs as (select T.*,S.cntDups, S.ID as DupID from tblTEST T CROSS APPLY (select S.ID, COUNT(*) as cntDups from SameVals S WHERE T.ID &lt; S.ID and S.ColValue IN (T.FirstColumn,T.SecondColumn,T.ThirdColumn,T.FourthColumn, T.FifthColumn) GROUP BY S.ID) S),
+SameVals as (select * from (select *, COUNT(ID) over (partition by ColValue) as cntSame from UnPvt) X where cntSame &gt;=2), DupRecs as (select T.*,S.cntDups, S.ID as DupID from tblTEST T CROSS APPLY (select S.ID, COUNT(*) as cntDups from SameVals S WHERE T.ID < S.ID and S.ColValue IN (T.FirstColumn,T.SecondColumn,T.ThirdColumn,T.FourthColumn, T.FifthColumn) GROUP BY S.ID) S),

 Candidates as (select distinct ID,DupID  from DupRecs where cntDups &gt;=4)